iffy-pi/CMPE458/docs/Phases/Phase_2/Documentation/Testing_Documentation.md

 This was implemented with a shell script.

+The order is as follows:
+- Iffy
+- Ethan
+- Noah
+- Liam

 # Iffy's Testing
 ## String Operations
 All test files mentioned in this file are located in the folder ptsrc/test/phase-2/iffy/stringops.